lorin1999/pet/docs/gotchas/README.md

                  ^
     SyntaxError: invalid syntax

-If you access the object attributes of an int directly, the meaning of the dot as the decimal dot is shadowing the attribute acces meaning if it, so it results in a syntax error.
+If you access the object attributes of an int directly, the meaning of the dot as the decimal dot is shadowing the attribute access meaning if it, so it results in a syntax error.

 The Language Parser of Python is very simple and just walks through the code from left to right and terminates the symbols without context.